 Timings: 11 am to 6 pm daily

-2. Tour Around The Magical World Of Harry Potter – Warner Bros Studio
+2. Warner Bros Studio: Tour The Magical World Of Harry Potter

 Attention all the fellow Potterheads out there!
 Be a part of one of these unique things to do in London and get a chance to trace the paths that were once taken by the characters themselves.
 London city gives you an opportunity to tour around the studio of Warner Bros and witness the magical beauty of the sets of Platform 9 ¾, find your magic wand while strolling along Diagon Alley, see the steam train of Hogwarts, unravel the mysteries hidden in Dumbeldore’s office, and much more.
 You surely don’t want to miss out on the magical spells of cinematographers that made the movie possible!